Arezookhalili/Arezookhalili.github.io/_posts/2023-11-20-K Means Clustering Project.md

 tags: [K Means Clustering, Machine Learning, Python]
 ---

-For this project, we will attempt to use KMeans Clustering to use the data we have to cluster Universities into two groups, Private and Public.
+For this project, I will attempt to employ KMeans Clustering cluster Universities into two groups of Private and Public, using the data that I have.

 ___